BaskiPgrmR/AeroWise/README.md

 # AeroWise — AI-Powered Environmental Intelligence for Urban Real Estate

-**AeroWise** is a web-based dashboard that brings environmental intelligence into real estate decision-making.
+**AeroWise** is a design project developed to integrate environmental intelligence into real estate decision-making.

-In many cities, property evaluations focus on price, location, and amenities—while overlooking crucial ecological indicators like air quality and green cover.
-These factors directly affect public health, urban sustainability, and long-term property value.
+In most cities, property evaluations focus on price, location, and amenities.
+However, ecological indicators such as air quality and green cover are often overlooked, despite their significant impact on public health, sustainability, and long-term property value.

-AeroWise fills this gap by combining real-time and historical environmental data with geospatial analysis and machine learning.
-The platform empowers citizens, investors, and urban planners to make informed, sustainability-driven choices.
+This project addresses this gap by combining real-time and historical environmental data with geospatial analysis and machine learning.
+The result is a dashboard that empowers citizens, investors, and urban planners to make informed, sustainability-oriented decisions.

 ---

+## Project Objectives

+- Develop a web-based dashboard that visualizes air quality and green cover data.
+- Implement machine learning models to forecast Air Quality Index (AQI) trends.
+- Design a "green score" metric to evaluate ecological health at plot or neighborhood levels.
+- Provide recommendations for environmentally sustainable real estate development.

+---

 ## Key Features

 ### Geospatial Visualization
-- Interactive map showing pollution (AQI) and vegetation (NDVI) data.
+- Interactive map displaying pollution (AQI) and vegetation (NDVI) data.
-- Zoom into specific plots, districts, or regions.
+- Ability to zoom into specific plots, districts, or regions.
-- Toggle multiple layers to compare environmental indicators.
+- Layer toggles for comparing multiple environmental indicators.

 ### Air Quality Forecasting
-- Predicts future AQI trends using Facebook Prophet and LSTM neural networks.
+- AQI predictions using Facebook Prophet and LSTM neural networks.
-- Accounts for historical patterns and seasonal variations.
+- Incorporates historical data and seasonal variations.

 ### Green Score Calculator
-- Aggregates AQI, NDVI, and optionally noise or traffic data.
+- Combines AQI, NDVI, and optionally noise/traffic data.
-- Produces a single ecological health score for any location.
+- Produces a composite ecological health score for a location.

 ### Environment-Aware Recommendations
 - Suggests plots or neighborhoods with better environmental profiles.
-- Helps prioritize green zones and sustainable development.
+- Highlights sustainable zones for residential or commercial development.

 ---